History of professional baseball in Milwaukee: 1969–70: Roots in Seattle

 To the surprise of no one outside Seattle (Schultz and Milkes actually thought they could finish third in the newly formed AL West), the Pilots were terrible.
 They won their very first game, and then their home opener three days later, but only won five more times in the first month.
 Despite this, Schultz managed to keep his patchwork team competitive for much of the early part of the season; they were within striking distance of .500 for much of the spring, and were actually six games out of first as late as June 28.
-However, a 9–20 July ended any realistic hope of contention, and a 6–20 August crumbled them to last place for good.
+However, a 9–20 record in July ended any realistic hope of contention, and a 6–20 record in August crumbled them to last place for good.
 They finished with a record of 64–98, 33 games out of first.

 However, the team's poor play was the least of its troubles.
 The most obvious problem was Sick's Stadium.
 The longtime home of the Rainiers, it had been considered one of the best ballparks in minor league baseball.
 By the 1960s, however, it was considered far behind the times.
 While a condition of MLB awarding the Pilots to Seattle was that Sick's had to be expanded to 30,000 seats by the start of the 1969 season, only 17,000 seats were ready due to numerous delays.
-The scoreboard wasn't even ready until the eve of opening day.
+The scoreboard was not ready until the eve of opening day.
 While it was expanded to 25,000 by June, the added seats had obstructed views.
 Water pressure was almost nonexistent after the seventh inning, especially with crowds above 10,000.
 Attendance was so poor (678,000) that the Pilots were almost out of money by the end of the season.
 The team's new stadium was slated to be built at the Seattle Center, but a petition by stadium opponents ground the project to a halt.
 By the end of the season, it was obvious that the Pilots would not survive long enough to move to their new stadium without new ownership.
 It was also obvious that the move would have to happen quickly, as Sick's Stadium was completely inadequate even for temporary use.